rtcharity/eahub.org/CONTRIBUTING.md

 - Explains why these changes were made
 - Has screenshots of the relevant frontend changes (where applicable)
 1. All status checks have passed

+The Hub is fully run by volunteers, and it might take us some time to review your pull request.
+To help us review your pull request in a timely manner, please make sure to reach out to us first on the [contributions channel](https://discord.gg/CQueVjk3fc) and also mention to us there once your pull request is ready to review.